DevT06/Web-Blog/README.md

 # Web-Blog
+###
 ## Abstract
-### This is a simple web based blogging plattform.
+This is a simple web based blogging plattform.

-###
+## Info
 - This Web-Blog application was developed to improve my own skills.

-- This Project is not currently in development
+- This Project is currently not in development.

+## Technologies used:

+- Bootstrap
+- JQuery
+- ASP.NET
+- Entity Framework